wbounas/acorio-notes/etiu/e2e-script.md

 # Express to Enterprise Upgrade Script
-## Express To ITSM Upgrade
+## Express To ITSM Upgrade // Paired with ETIU Services Kick-off 2017 v3.0 Slide Deck

+### Introduction + Set Up (Slide #1)
-Can you see my screen?
+**Can you see my screen?**

-Will there be anyone else joining this call?
+**Will there be anyone else joining this call?**

 "Is it alright that I record this, for future training purposes?"

 We are now recording.

+### Agenda (Slide #2)
 Today what we'll be doing is going through an hour long presentation that will walk you through what the upgrade process is, how it works, and give you some information about your upgraded instance and what it looks like under the hood.
-Review the upgrade roadmap today, to make sure we are on the same page in terms of the schedule
+- Review the upgrade roadmap today, to make sure we are on the same page in terms of the schedule

-for the second half, we already have your enterprise developer instance generated and upgraded, so for the second half of this call i'll have you take over and share your screen, and we'll jump into your developer instance to take a look at some of the key new features now available to you with enterprise
+For the second half of this session, we already have your enterprise developer instance generated and upgraded, so for the second half of this call i'll have you:
+- Take over and share your screen, and we'll:
+- Jump into your developer instance to take a look at some of the key new features now available to you with Enterprise

+### Who Are We (Slide #3)
-my name is Will, and I am part of a team of other remote services professionals that work across the country. if there is anything I am unable to answer for you, our team should be able to get the answer for you.
-There are some things that do lie outside the scope of the remote services department and really more in the hands of your sales rep. We will work with you as much as possible to get in contact with them, but sometimes really the quickest way to get that information from your sales rep is for you actually to contact your sales rep.
+My name is Will, and I am part of a team of other `Remote Services Professionals` that work across the country.
+**If there is anything I am unable to answer for you, our team should be able to get the answer for you.**
+There are some things that do lie outside the scope of the `Remote Services Department` and really more in the hands of your `Sales Rep`.
+We will work with you as much as possible to get in contact with them, but sometimes really the _quickest way_ to get that information from your `Sales Rep` is for you actually to get in contact with them yourself.

-my goal here is really twofold:
+**My goal here is really twofold:**
-1. make sure you are upgraded in a technically sound manner. we begin this process with a techincal validation that has been done on your developer instance, and we'll get more into how that plays into the whole upgrade process in a moment here
+1. To make sure you are upgraded in a technically sound manner.
+We begin this process with a technical validation that has been done on your developer instance, and we'll get more into how that plays into the whole upgrade process in a moment.
--and then-
+**-and then-**
-2. as we upgrade you, you're feeling confident and secure with your new instance.
-Having some knowledge about what is there and avialable to you now, but also where you can go to get more knowledge, or more assistance with your training
+2. As we upgrade you, our goal is that you're feeling confident and secure with your new instance!
+   Having some knowledge about what is there and available to you now, but also where you can go to get more knowledge, or more assistance with your training.

+### Critical Success Factors (Slide #5)
-There are a few more points I'd like to make as we continue here:
+**There are a few more points I'd like to make as we continue here:**

-Your participation is a critical part of the success of this process.
-We have a timeline, but sticking to that timeline depends on your participation as much as mine.
-So we are working together here.
+- Your participation is a critical part of the success of this process.
+We have a timeline, but we are really working together here to achieve that timeline.
+And sticking to that timeline really depends on your participation as much as mine.

-Now this is not necessary, but if you are working with a Service Partner, we want ot reach out to them to ensure they have the information they need.
+- Now this is not necessary, but if you are working with a Service Partner, we want ot reach out to them to ensure they have the information they need.

-Are you working with a Service Partner?
+_Are you working with a Service Partner?_
+If **YES:**
+If **NO:**

+////////////////////////////////////////////////
 Aja's Experience (Optional)
 The shift from Express to Enterprise..
 Once you're onto Enterprise, if you continue to use the instance the same way, you'll see a lot more available to you.
 You can choose to not use the Enterprise features